''CLICK To CLOSE this Page.

 MAP

-Lolitas, true to the rumor, has moved into the old Spankys (which was Mike's Place until a decade ago).
+Lolitas, true to the rumor, has moved into the old Spankys (which was Mike's Place decades ago).
 No change from previous Lolitas formats.
 Wish them all the best as they try their luck uptown on the Street of Shame.

 PATPONGII

-The Pink is once again flashing their "Pink Panther" sign - the one that periodically gets them into trouble with the Sign Gestapos.
+The Pink is once again flashing their "Pink Panther" sign - the one that periodically gets them in trouble with the Sign Gestapos.
 (And how we wish it was The Pink Panther....)
 Let's see how long it will be before the next crackdown on copyrighted signs comes....
-We also took note that their coyote dancing theme has faded into the sunset - no big surprise.
-How are you going to replace A Go-Go with half-A Go-Go ?
-What were they thinking?
+We also took note that their coyote dancing theme has faded into the sunset (?)

 PATPONGII